munin-monitoring/munin/doc/preface/index.rst

 ..
 Note::
         If you think that our Guide looks quite familiar, it is done on purpose, as we took a great inspiration of PostgreSQL’s Manual.
-We even copied some generic sentences that was already very well worded.
+We even copied some generic sentences that were already very well worded.

         In fact, the PostgreSQL project was, and still is, of a great guidance, as it does so many things right.
-The parts that were *imported* from PostgreSQL are still under the `PostgreSQL license`__.
+The parts that were *imported* from PostgreSQL are obviously still under the `PostgreSQL license`__ [#]_.

 __ http://www.postgresql.org/about/licence/
+.. [#] We are not license experts, so if a PostgreSQL license guru has some
+       issues with that, we'll be happy to resolve them together.